slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *"Whenever you find yourself on the side of the majority, it is time to pause and reflect."
 -- Mark Twain*

-> *"We don't look at what we look, but at what we are."
+> *"We don’t look at what we look, but at what we are."
 -- Fernando Pessoa*

-> *"Don't tell me what you value.
-Show me your budget, and I'll tell you what you value."
+> *"Don’t tell me what you value.
+Show me your budget, and I’ll tell you what you value."
 -- Joe Biden quoting his father*

 > *"The eye sees only what the mind is prepared to comprehend."